 -red pants are not uncommon here.

--red shoes are very common here.
+-red shoes are

 -my Spanish accent, unintelligible in Latin America, passes quite well here!
 Alas, there tends to be an assumption that I actually speak Spanish.
 Eek.